hchiam/machineLearning/more_notes/googleMLCrashCourse.md

 - **gradient of a function**: ▽f = ▽f(x,y) = (𝛅f/𝛅x, 𝛅f/𝛅y) = a vector that has partial derivatives for each variable or dimension = a vector where each dimension has a ratio of how much f changes when each of its variables changes (variable = dimension). ▽f = points in greatest increase. -▽f = points in greatest decrease = the direction you might want to go in to reduce error.

 - learning rate = step size = multiplier for gradient, and is an example of a hyperparameter

   - ["Most machine learning programmers spend a fair amount of time tuning the learning rate."](https://developers.google.com/machine-learning/crash-course/reducing-loss/learning-rate)
   - ideal learning rate in 1D: 1/f(x)''
   - ideal learning rate in 2D: 1/[Hessian()](https://en.wikipedia.org/wiki/Hessian_matrix) = 1/matrixOfSecondPartialDerivatives()
   - ideal learning rate for general convex functions = ???

+- **SGD (Stochastic Gradient Descent)** = batch size of 1 chosen at random to calculate the next gradient (and the next step) = more efficient than full-batch gradient descent, but very noisy.
+- **mini-batch SGD** = batch size of 10-1000 chose at random to calculate the next gradient (and the next step) = less noisy than SGD, and still more efficient than full-batch gradient descent.